ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 1. Install PowerShell if you haven't already.
     - Instructions for installing PowerShell can be found [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.4).
 2. Navigate to the root of the project in your terminal.

     ```bash
     cd ./Chirp
     ```

 3. Make sure Playwright is installed - if not, run the following command in the root of the project:

     ```bash
     pwsh test/PlaywrightTests/bin/Debug/net7.0/playwright.ps1 install --with-deps
     ```

 4. Run the tests

     ```bash
     dotnet test
     ```

-The tests should run and you should see the results in the terminal.

 # Ethics